mmomtchev/Forez/README.md

 ### Guy of Acre

 While Guy of Acre might also appear to be a very good candidate - since he is the only Forez who remains unaccounted for - his identity or even his very existence is a subject of debate.
 His nobility rank is also not very clear.
 He does not appear in any primary sources - he is mentioned only by de la Mure.
 Even if he is assumed to exist, it still appears very unlikely that he separated from Guy IV and traveled on his own to Bulgaria.

+### Alternative theories

+As none of the Forez knights is the perfect match needed to consider the debate closed, a number of alternative theories should be considered.

+* If the name has been mangled phonetically - and the first part *kond* - is indeed indicative of a count level title in a Latin-derived vulgar language - most probably a French dialect - then making an exhaustive list is not a very difficult task.
+In fact, aside from the French Forez familiy - which is the only perfect phonetic match - the only other very close case would be the English Forz family which was of French origin and kept their French-style naming scheme - *Count William de Forz* instead of *Count William of Forz*.
+Only one Forz ever set on a crusade - it was Count William de Forz, 3rd Earl of Albermarle during the Barons' Crusade.
+The very limited amount of official sources on him state that he died at sea on his way there in March 26 1242 but this is not very consistent with the currently available information and might be an error, as by this date all English forces had already returned.

+* If the name has been mangled phonetically - and the first part *kond* is simply part of the name - then Kontofre remains the only plausible choice [6].

+* If the name has been mangled by (successive) transcription(s) using different alphabets and languages - including Slavonic and Greek - then an exhaustive search becomes a far more challenging task.
+In this case Godefrey of Bouillon - who is known to have passed through the region - is also worth considering.

 # Lineage